alexm-dev/alexm-dev/README.md

 ### ☕ Fun Fact
 - I live in my terminal and occasionally visit the GUI.
-- Why click buttons when you can type them?
 - Often balancing code, coffee, and coursework.

+### 💡 Quote
+- "Why click buttons when you can type them?"